pnp/cli-microsoft365/docs/manual/docs/cmd/spo/spo-set.md

 ## Remarks

-Office 365 CLI automatically discovers the URL of the root SharePoint site collection/SharePoint tenant admin site (whichever is needed to run the particular command).
-In specific cases, like when managing multi-geo Office 365 tenants, it could be desirable to make the CLI manage the specific geography.
+CLI for Microsoft 365 automatically discovers the URL of the root SharePoint site collection/SharePoint tenant admin site (whichever is needed to run the particular command).
+In specific cases, like when managing multi-geo Microsoft 365 tenants, it could be desirable to make the CLI manage the specific geography.
 For such cases, you can use this command to explicitly specify the SPO URL that should be used when executing SPO commands.

 ## Examples